wesam-abutuaimeh/blog.com/README.md

 ### Demo :\
 https://wesamhtiama.github.io/BLOG/Html/

-This WebSite Implementation Using Html5 and Css3 Only .
+This Webpage Implementation Using Html5 and Css3 Only .